 To add mortgage debt on top of your existing debt, including your student loans, might create a long-term financial problem for you or your family.

-Student Loan Planner offers consulting services that help you develop a custom strategy to tackle your student loan debt and improve your overall financial situation.
+Student Loan Planner® offers consulting services that help you develop a custom strategy to tackle your student loan debt and improve your overall financial situation.

 If you want to buy a home even if you have student loans, it will be more challenging.
 However, there are steps you can take to buy a house despite student loan debt.

-Closing old credit cards lowers the average age so if they are paid off and don’t have an annual fee, keep them open.
-Avoid opening any new lines of credit if you are looking to purchase a house soon.
+Closing old credit cards lowers the average age.
+So if they’re paid off and don’t have an annual fee, keep them open.
+On the other hand, you will want to avoid opening any new lines of credit if you’re looking to purchase a house soon.

-Lower your Debt-to-Income Ratio
+Lower your debt-to-income ratio

 You can also look to lower your monthly student loan payments.
 Depending on your situation, refinancing or consolidating your student loans to obtain a lower monthly payment could be the way to go.
-Another option to lower your monthly student loan payments is to switch to an income-based repayment program.
+Another option if you have federal student loans is to switch to an income-driven repayment plan.

-Take advantage of New Fannie Mae Guidelines
+Take advantage of new Fannie Mae guidelines

 - If the borrower is on an income-driven payment plan, the lender may obtain student loan documentation to verify the actual monthly payment is $0.
 The lender may then qualify the borrower with a $0 payment.